Rustom (film): Production

-The Rustom production filmed on location in Kent in April 2016 for the romantic montage where Rustom (Akshay Kumar) and Cynthia (Ileana D'Cruz) visit England including The Chequers Inn pub in Aylesford, Canterbury, Maidstone, Leeds Castle, Dover seafront and South Foreland Lighthouse.
+The project was filmed on location in Kent in April 2016 for the romantic montage where Rustom (Akshay Kumar) and Cynthia (Ileana D'Cruz) visit England including The Chequers Inn pub in Aylesford, Canterbury, Maidstone, Leeds Castle, Dover seafront and South Foreland Lighthouse.

 The Historic Dockyard Chatham also features for the naval port and ship scenes.

 Kumar and Twinkle Khanna were sent legal notices for auctioning the costume worn by Kumar to portray the role of a naval officer.
 They were accused of "playing with the sentiments" of the armed forces.

 Box office

 India

 The film was released alongside Mohenjo Daro on 2017 screens across India on 12 August 2016.
 Rustom collected approximately ₹14.11 crore on its opening day.
 The film collected ₹50 crore in its opening weekend and ₹90.9 crore in its first week in India.

 International

 The film also performed well internationally, grossing approximately $3 million in its opening weekend.